jeffreykegler/hoonlint/Lint/TASKS.md

 ## Classify or eliminate unclassified warnings

-As of this writing (Sun Apr  7 12:41:30 EDT 2019), 3804 "unclassified warnings" remain
+As of this writing (Sun Apr  7 12:41:30 EDT 2019), 3804 "unclassified warnings" remain:

-3779 in `Lint/arvo.lint.out`
+* 3779 in `Lint/arvo.lint.out`
+and

-and 25 in `Lint/later.suppressions`.
+* 25 in `Lint/later.suppressions`.

 I plan, as the next phase, to "classify" this into "spurious warinings" and "anomalies".